w3c/wai-statements/index.md

 {% include toc.html type="end" %}
 {:/}

-## Heading Level 2 {#anchor1}

-<h2 id="purpose">Purpose</h2>
+## Purpose {#Purpose}

-	<p>The purpose of this resource is to provide a guide for owners of websites and mobile applications to describe the accessibility of their web and mobile products and services.
+The purpose of this resource is to provide a guide for owners of websites and mobile applications to describe the accessibility of their web and mobile products and services.
 The purpose of the resulting accessibility statements is for people with disabilities to get an understanding of the accessibility of a product or service, and where to get information or leave feedback if the product or service is not accessible.
-A secondary purpose of the resulting accessibility statements is to support monitoring and procurement of web and mobile accessibility.</p>
+A secondary purpose of the resulting accessibility statements is to support monitoring and procurement of web and mobile accessibility.

-<h2 id="introduction">Introduction</h2>
+## Introduction {#Introduction}
-	<p>This page lists and describes the information that can be added to an accessibility statement.
+This page lists and describes the information that can be added to an accessibility statement.
 The purpose of this accessibility statement is to support consistent reporting of the accessibility of websites and mobile applications.
 It provides a model that will help and guide owners of websites and mobile applications who wish to publish an accessibility statement on their website or mobile application.
 The reason for a statement can be organizational, local, or national requirements like the EU Directive 2016/2102 in Europe.
 A reason could also be the wish of an organization to provide harmonized accessibility information to the public.
-The model accessibility statement is aligned with the <a href="https://www.w3.org/TR/WCAG21/#conformance">authoritative interpretation of WCAG</a> and with <a href="https://www.w3.org/TR/WCAG-EM/#step5c">step 5c of WCAG-EM</a>.</p>
+The model accessibility statement is aligned with the <a href="https://www.w3.org/TR/WCAG21/#conformance">authoritative interpretation of WCAG</a> and with <a href="https://www.w3.org/TR/WCAG-EM/#step5c">step 5c of WCAG-EM</a>.

 	<p>With an accessibility statement, the owner of a website can explain how their website or mobile application conforms to WCAG.
 The statement also informs visitors about accessible alternatives for (temporarily) inaccessible content.
 The accessibility statement also provides users with information and a link to a feedback mechanism.</p>